 • Proof of Assets: The lender will want to see your assets to ensure you have enough money to pay a down payment on a home.
 You can do this by providing them with your last few bank statements, though other documents may be needed during the process.

 • Credit Score: Lenders will also pull your credit report to see your credit score.
-If you have a high credit score, lenders will see that you are trustworthy and will be able to make on-time mortgage payments.
+If you have a high credit score, lenders will see that you are trustworthy and will be able to make on time mortgage payments.
+But they need to check your credit first.

 • Identification: Lastly, a lender will want to be sure you are who you claim to be.
 These documents can include your social security card, passport, and driver’s license.
 A signature indicating that you authorize credit checks will also be required.